-Dr. F. Gonzalez is currently a Head of Laboratory of Metabolism, NCI/NIH, and the world leading scientist in the field of CYP genes regulation.
+Dr. Frank J. Gonzalez is currently a Head of Laboratory of Metabolism, Center for Cancer Research, NCI/NIH.
+He is the world leading scientist in the field of CYP genes regulation.

 Tsyrlov led the NCI Subproject.
 In 1993, the first-ever published enzyme-kinetics comparative analysis was applied to hepatic microsomal, purified, and the recombinant Cyp1a1 and Cyp1a2 from mice.
 Usage the recombinant CYPs as the markers of metabolic drug-drug interaction is now a typical feature for many standard medical (PDR), toxicology, and oncology handbooks.
 Particularly, Tsyrlov with Harry Gelboin determined the [[Km]] and [[Kcat]] values thus revealing substrate specificity and catalytic activity for mouse Cyp1a1 and Cyp1a2 expressed through the vaccinia virus system in human hepatoma HepG2 cells.